Korea's Grievous War: Reception

 Reviewers such as Richard Trembath, in Asian Studies Review, also praised her research.
 Nan Kim, in a Journal of Korean Studies review, spoke positively about Hwang's research and analysis of the conflict.
 Trembath and Kim were both critical of the fifth chapter initially, but came to different conclusions about it.
 According to Trembath, when first reading the chapter, found that the claims it made about the United States' role in influencing the modern North Korean government were "overstated" and "did not sit comfortably with the rest of the book".
 However, after reading the United States' use of napalm, and the survivor's testimony about its effect, he re-evaluated his opinion.
 Kim did not, and described the fourth and fifth chapters as weaker than the rest of the book.
 Kim is also critical of Hwang's choice, however, to accept the traditional explanation that North Korea invading South Korea was the main catalyst for the Korean War, and implies that she fell victim to the "Cold War bias" that Hwang was so wary of during the rest of the book.
 In particular, Kim highlights both the "post-colonial struggle" which existed between Syngman Rhee and Kim Il Sung after the dissolution of the Empire of Japan, and the United States' support for Japan as a force against the newly-communist People's Republic of China as contributing factors, Kim argues that Hwang's lack of commentary on those issues provides a "narrow characterization", but nonetheless describes Korea's Grievous War as "an impressive and valuable book" and praises her treatment of war trauma.
 Mark Caprio, in The Journal of Asian Studies, however, described it as an "important supplementary text" for studies on genocide, and, unlike Kim, spoke positively about the way Hwang connected the Korean War to the end of World War II.
 Instead, he was critical of the book's editing and the way it, in his view, negatively impacted the narrative.

 Kyung Moon Hwang, in The American Historical Review, took a different approach.
-While he described the book as a "sterling example of historical anthropology" and notes the effor which Su-kyoung Hwang put into researching it, he counters that with his claim that her findings have been public knowledge in amongst the South Korean public and academic circles for some period of time.
+While he described the book as a "sterling example of historical anthropology" and notes the effort which Su-kyoung Hwang put into researching it, he counters that with his claim that her findings have been public knowledge in amongst the South Korean public and academic circles for some period of time.
 However, he praises her interviews with the survivors of massacres and their descendants, describing them as "strikingly new".